madrilene/lenesaile.com/src/en/blog/2022-10-26-wordpress.md

 In a nutshell, FSE is the extension of the [Gutenberg Editor](https://wordpress.org/gutenberg/) to the entire website.
 According to this principle, the entire theme is customizable directly in the backend using blocks.
 It's basically a built-in site builder.

 I can't say too much about it, since I have to still really dive into it.
 Considering it's based on JavaScript and has a component like concept, I might eventually like developing with it.
 WordPress won't go back to the old ways and every new version will enforce block themes.
-As of version 6.1 there will be the possibility to opt in to fluid typography.
+As of version 6.1 there is the possibility to opt in to fluid typography.
 That sounds great!

 A template part for the `header.html` looks like that: